opeltre/domorphic/README.md

     .attr('href', m => m.href)
     .on('hover', () => alert("wooo"))
 ```
-although the dom constructor also interprets this following equivalent
+although the dom constructor also interprets the equivalent
 syntax:

 ```js